ing-bank/baker/README.md

 To get started with SBT, simply add the following to your build.sbt file:

 ```
-libraryDependencies += "com.ing.baker" %% "baker-recipe-dsl" % "1.3.2"
+libraryDependencies += "com.ing.baker" %% "baker-recipe-dsl" % "1.3.3"
-libraryDependencies += "com.ing.baker" %% "baker-runtime" % "1.3.2"
+libraryDependencies += "com.ing.baker" %% "baker-runtime" % "1.3.3"
-libraryDependencies += "com.ing.baker" %% "baker-compiler" % "1.3.2"
+libraryDependencies += "com.ing.baker" %% "baker-compiler" % "1.3.3"
 ```

 As of 1.3.x we cross compile to both scala 2.11 and 2.12.
 Earlier releases are only available for 2.11.

 # How to contribute?

-Execute the following commands in your terminal to get started with the development of BAKER.
+Execute the following commands in your terminal to get started with the development of Baker.

 ```
 $ git clone https://github.com/ing-bank/baker.git